 umount boot root

 You might see “Failed to preserve ownership” errors.
-That’s normal because the boot partition isn’t owned by anyone.
+That’s normal because no one owns the boot partition.

-If you need a 32-bit format for any reason, you can follow the commands below.
-The explanation stays the same as of the 64-bit format.
+If you need a 32-bit format, you can follow the commands below.
+The explanation stays the same as in the 64-bit format.

 wget http://os.archlinuxarm.org/os/ArchLinuxARM-rpi-4-latest.tar.gz